Original post date:

 Tier levels are determined based on available water supply and water storage levels at the time of notification and may not always be sequential.

-Mahalo for your continued cooperation and support as Hawaii Water Service and Maui Land & Pineapple work together to meet all required federal, state, and county regulations.
+Mahalo for your continued cooperation and support as Hawaii Water and Maui Land & Pineapple work together to meet all required federal, state, and county regulations.
 We are firmly dedicated to our responsibility as corporate citizens to protect the environment and resources within our stewardship.

 If you have any questions, please contact me directly at (808) 269-4048.